 If you haven’t given your biometrics at the visa application center yet, you can cancel your UK visa application and get a full refund of your visa fee.
 The procedure to cancel your UK visa application depends on at what stage your application is in.

-Application not submitted and fee not paid: If you haven’t paid your fee and haven’t submitted your application, there is a “Delete Application” option which will delete your current visa application.
+Application not submitted and fee not paid: If you haven’t paid your fee and haven’t submitted your application, there is a “Delete Application” option that will delete your current visa application.

 Application submitted, fee paid but haven’t given your biometrics: If you haven’t given your biometrics at VFS/BLS, you can cancel your application and request for a refund.
 The refunds take 4 weeks.

-Application submitted, fee paid, biometric given and and documents/passport already submitted: If you have already given your biometrics and submitted your documents/passport, you CANNOT cancel your visa application anymore.
+Application submitted, fee paid, biometric given, and documents/passport already submitted: If you have already given your biometrics and submitted your documents/passport, you CANNOT cancel your visa application anymore.
 You can only WITHDRAW your visa application.
 You must email the visa application center a formal withdrawal request.
-On receipt of the withdrawal request, the visa application center will return/mail your passport back.
+Upon receipt of the withdrawal request, the visa application center will return/mail your passport back.
 Any visa fee and priority service fee paid are not refundable.

 Withdraw your UK visa application